akalmykov/wp-content-copy-protection/readme.txt

 * Admin can exclude specific PAGES/POSTS/CATEGORIES from being protected
 * Admin can disable protection for admins and registered/logged in users
 * Super aggressive image protection (near impossible for users to steal your images on PC and mobile devices)
-* Super image protection is extended beyond the context menu (uses masking technology)
+* Super image protection is extended beyond just the context menu (uses advanced masking technology)
+* Inherently disables context menu (right click) and save functions on video and audio embeds (mobile friendly)
 * Removes feeds (rdf, rss, rss2, atom, rss2_comments and atom_comments) from content scrapers
-* Copy function is impossible from browser menu (even when using the 'select all' function)
+* Copy function is impossible from browser menu (even when using the 'select all' function in browser)
-* Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft)
+* Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft using print screen)
-* Javascript validation now includes an added redirect feature
+* Javascript validation upgraded and now includes an added redirect feature
-* Extended CSS text and image protection for mobile devices and smartphones
+* Optimized CSS text and image protection for mobile devices and smartphones
 * Source code view is disabled from F12, Ctrl+shift+i and other hotkey instances
 * Pro edition has extended keyboard copy protection commands
 * Keyboard copy commands is Windows, Linux and Mac OS X compatible